abc123me/nasa_dsn/README.md

 pin.read()                               #Only works for input pins
 ```
 Also, The GPIO library requires superuser privledges so use sudo or run as root
+An example led blink script `blink_example.py` was created to demonstrate how to use the GPIO library